cytoscape/cytoscape-manual/docs/Navigation_and_Layout.md

 keys on the keyboard.
 By selecting one or more nodes using the mouse and clicking one of the arrow keys (←, ↑, →, ↓) the selected nodes will move one pixel in the chosen direction.
-If an arrow key is pressed while holding the Shift key down, the selected nodes will 15 pixels in the chosen direction.
+If an arrow key is pressed while holding the Shift key down, the selected nodes will move 15 pixels in the chosen direction.